 Holding Truckers and Trucking Companies Accountable for Negligence

 The insurance companies that represent truck drivers and their employers often try to put the blame for a crash on the injured person.
 Just because the trucker did not see you, however, does not mean that the accident was your fault.
+Truck accident lawyer help in these cases.
 Truckers are professional drivers who go through a considerable amount of training and are required to obtain special licensing from the government before they can operate a big rig.
 They typically spend thousands of hours per year behind the wheel, so they should be well aware that their vehicles have large blind spots and that precautions must be taken in order to avoid crashes with the motorists with whom they share the road.
 The existence of blind spots does not excuse truckers or trucking companies from liability for accidents.

 The important question is whether the trucker was negligent in his or her operation of the vehicle.
 To answer this question, a four-part inquiry is required.
 The trucker must have owed a duty of care to the victim and breached it by failing to take the blind spot into account.
 After the elements of duty and breach, the plaintiff must establish the elements of causation and damages.
 These require showing that the accident likely would not have occurred if the truck driver had accounted for the blind spot and otherwise used reasonable care, and that the plaintiff incurred quantifiable costs and losses.

-Some of the elements of damages that may be taken into consideration in determining the compensation award for a successful plaintiff include:
+Your truck accident lawyer will inform you that some of the elements of damages that may be taken into consideration in determining the compensation award for a successful plaintiff include: